ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ## 🧩 Next Steps

 Reading the documentation provided above is a complex undertaking and it’s difficult to understand the entirety of the TON platform.
 However, it is a good exercise for those passionate about building on the TON.
-Another suggestion is to begin learning about how to write smart contracts on TON by consulting the following resources: [FunC Overview](https://docs.ton.org/v3/documentation/smart-contracts/func/overview), [Best Practices](https://docs.ton.org/v3/guidelines/smart-contracts/guidelines), [Examples of Smart Contracts](https://docs.ton.org/v3/documentation/smart-contracts/contracts-specs/examples), [FunC Cookbook](https://docs.ton.org/v3/documentation/smart-contracts/func/cookbook)
+Another suggestion is to begin learning how to write smart contracts on TON by consulting the following resources: [FunC Overview](https://docs.ton.org/v3/documentation/smart-contracts/func/overview), [Best Practices](https://docs.ton.org/v3/guidelines/smart-contracts/guidelines), [Examples of Smart Contracts](https://docs.ton.org/v3/documentation/smart-contracts/contracts-specs/examples), [FunC Cookbook](https://docs.ton.org/v3/documentation/smart-contracts/func/cookbook)

 Additionally, it is recommended that readers familiarize themselves with the following documents in more detail: [ton.pdf](https://docs.ton.org/ton.pdf) and [tblkch.pdf](https://ton.org/tblkch.pdf) documents.